oofidc/YorubaNames_Scraper/README.md

 This project provides a web scraper for information from the yorubaname.com website and an accompanying Flask API to serve the scraped data.

+*Wrote this before I learned the website is actually open-source
 ## Features

 - Scrapes Yorùbá names organized alphabetically